nats-io/nats-site/content/doc/writing_apps/concepts.md

 }
 ```

+You can try out publish/subscribe a live server by walking through the [pub-sub tutorial](/doc/additional_documentation/nats-pub-sub).

 ## Request Reply

 NATS supports two flavors of request reply messaging: point-to-point or one-to-many.
 Point-to-point involves the fastest or first to respond.
 In a one-to-many exchange, you set a limit on the number of responses the requestor may receive.